guzba/crunchy/README.md

 echo crc32(data)
 ```

 Now, lets say you want to compute the CRC-32 of a file.
-Many approaches are possible, but lets look at these two.
+Many approaches are possible, but lets look at these two:

 First, the easy way.
 Just read the file into memory and compute:
 ```nim